 Electric rotary kiln

-We have developed a clean, flexible, and more efficient alternative to traditional, emissions-heavy processes used in lime and cement production.
-Our electric kiln can replace fossil-fuel based solutions for calcination while allowing CO2 capture in the process.
-This can significantly reduce the carbon footprint of industries that are responsible for some of the highest carbon emissions levels globally
+VTT's unique electric rotary kiln supports carbon-intensive industries research and develop clean, flexible, and more efficient alternatives to traditional, emissions-heavy processes used in lime and cement production.
+We'll help you to find ways to replace fossil-fuel based solutions for calcination – while allowing CO2 capture in the process.

-Our unique electric rotary kiln offers clean and efficient alternatives to traditional industrial processes that currently rely on fossil fuels.
+Our unique electric rotary kiln helps you develop clean and efficient alternatives to traditional industrial processes that currently rely on fossil fuels.

-In addition to cleaner processes, industries can capture the value of the CO2 that is produced in the process by reusing or selling it.
+In addition to cleaner processes, industries can capture the value of CO2 produced in the process by reusing or selling it.